microsoft/autogen/samples/tools/testbed/CONTRIBUTING.md

 2. If a file named `scenario_init.sh` is present, run it.
 3. Install the requirements.txt file (if running in Docker)
 4. Run the task via `python scenario.py`
+5. If the scenario.py exited cleanly (exit code 0), then print "SCENARIO.PY COMPLETE !#!#"
-5. Clean up (delete cache, etc.)
+6. Clean up (delete cache, etc.)
-6. If a file named `scenario_finalize.sh` is present, run it.
+7. If a file named `scenario_finalize.sh` is present, run it.
-7. If a file named `global_finalize.sh` is present, run it.
+8. If a file named `global_finalize.sh` is present, run it.
-8. echo "SCENARIO COMPLETE !#!#", signaling that all steps completed.
+9. echo "RUN COMPLETE !#!#", signaling that all steps completed.

 Notably, this means that scenarios can add custom init and teardown logic by including `scenario_init.sh` and `scenario_finalize.sh` files.